robinohs/totp-kt/README.md

 ```
 # Usage
 ## TOTP (Time-based One-Time Password)
-Time-based One-Time Password generates one-time passwords by a shared secret combined with a current time window as the source for uniqueness.
+The time-based one-time password method, generates one-time passwords by using a shared secret in combination with a time window as the source of uniqueness.
 The TOTP algorithm is an extension of [HOTP](#hotp-hmac-based-one-time-password).
 The algorithm is used by commonly known authenticator apps, e.g. Google Authenticator, Mircrosoft Authenticator and others.

 ### TOTP flow
 ```mermaid
 sequenceDiagram